tpetzold/Webex-Expiring-Recordings-List/README.md

 **Setup**

-Unfortunatly you can't simpley us a key from the developer portal.
+Unfortunately you can't simply us a key from the developer portal.
 The token generated from the developer portal won't allow you to generante a download link.
 You must either setup a Integration or Service App in the developer portal then authorize the app in Control Hub

 - Create an [Integration](https://developer.webex.com/docs/integrations) or [Service App](https://developer.webex.com/docs/service-apps) with the admin and compliance related recording scopes.
     - Required Scopes are: